 Each Onshore Transmission Owner may appoint not more than two persons by giving notice of such appointment to the Panel Secretary, and may remove and re-appoint by notice.

 Prior to 31st March 2011, Offshore Transmission Owners may appoint not more than two persons for the period up to 31st March 2011 by jointly giving notice of such appointment to the Panel Secretary.
 Effective from 1st April 2011 and there after, Offshore Transmission Owners may appoint not more than two persons in accordance with Annex B1.

+Competitively Appointed Transmission Owners may appoint not more than two persons by collectively in accordance with Annex [TBC] giving notice of such appointment to the Panel Secretary.

 and such Party Representatives shall attend each meeting of the STC Modification Panel (“STC Modification Panel Meeting”).